hugochang1/Tutorial/Linux/demo_script/readme.txt

         objdump
 to check which libraries your module needed
 ----------------------------------------------------
-objdump -x | grep NEEDED
+objdump -x your_module | grep NEEDED